Fashion victims: Anger over murder-themed Kazakh photoshoot

 “I always wanted to dress like a dead girl,” commented user mari.mussakhanova.

-On Tuesday, Buro 24/7’s publishers took the pictures offline and issued an apology, but it denied the shoot glamorised violence.
+On Tuesday, Buro 24/7’s publishers took the pictures offline and issued an apology, but it denied the shoot glamorized violence.

-“We understand that this photo material is sensitive, and we apologise for the possible impression it could have made,” the magazine’s publishers said in a statement on social media.
+“We understand that this photo material is sensitive, and we apologize for the possible impression it could have made,” the magazine’s publishers said in a statement on social media.

 They declined to respond to a request for further comment.